Logo Voyage

 By plane

-Madrid Barajas Airport is the principal airport for this region, with a wide range of flights and good onward transport.
+Madrid Barajas Airport (MAD IATA) is usually the best airport for reaching this region, for its wide range of flights and good onward transport.
+Several buses for Castile and Leon start from this airport.

 By train

-From France, the shortest route is via Hendaye and Irun.
-From there trains to Burgos, Palencia, Valladolid or León are in regular service.
+From France the shortest route is via Hendaye and Irun.
+From there trains run to Burgos, Palencia, Valladolid or León.

 Get around